Skip to content

 • keep in radio contact with the control room for up-to-date route information

-• make passenger announcements on a public address system
+• make passenger announcements on the tram's public address system

 Working environment